Innovation

 Vaccines are not just for children

-The CDC considers vaccines one of the ten great public health achievements of the 20th century.
-In the U.S., vaccines are now available for a number of infectious diseases that once routinely affected individuals in all age groups.
-Many people think vaccines are for children, but adults also are susceptible to many vaccine-preventable infectious diseases.
-Each year in the U.S., thousands of adults suffer complications from these diseases.
-In developing areas of the world, the toll is most often higher.
+The U.S. Centers for Disease Control and Prevention consider vaccines to be one of the 10 great public health achievements of the 20th century.
+In the U.S., vaccines are now available for a number of infectious diseases that once routinely affected people.
+While there are many vaccines available for children, it’s important to remember that adults also are susceptible to vaccine-preventable infectious diseases.